How to Make a Grab & Go Bag and What's Included

 Water

-- bottled water if you are using powered formula
+- bottled water if you are using powdered formula

 - Pedialyte for babies 6 months or older – consult your pediatrician first